Shiny Brownie Crust – I’ve finally cracked it! Here’s EVERYTHING you need to know to give you a shiny crust on any brownie recipe!

 A BROWNIE IS NOT FULLY DRESSED WITHOUT ITS SHINY CRUST.

 The texture of the brownie can be perfect, nuts can be waiting for you in every bite and the best quality chocolate can radiate its aroma, but without the thin, crackly, SHINY crust… the experience is just not the same.

 Please note: This is a long post.
 It has been a VERY complicated and long journey to crack the science behind the Shiny Brownie Crust.

-There are a myriad of my Brownie recipes that can get away with not having a crust; like my EPIC Red Velvet Brownies and Vegan Gilmore Brownies (in honour of the Gilmore Girls), but for good old classic Chocolate Brownies or The Best Ever Gluten Free Brownies, there is no where to hide!
+There are a myriad of my Brownie recipes that can get away with not having a crust; like my EPIC Red Velvet Brownies, but for good old classic Chocolate Brownies or The Best Ever Gluten Free Brownies, there is no where to hide!

 My relationship with the humble brownie crust has been a love-hate one for sure.
 My husband and I can recall at least 5 different instances where I’ve shouted “I’ve finally figured out the shiny brownie crust!!”.

 And then 10 more where I said very soberly “No, this time I’ve REALLY figured it out!
 I know I’ve said this so many times before, but this time it’s really true.”

 As you may have guessed I then figured out, again, for the fifteenth time, that I hadn’t REALLY figured it out yet.